cpchalk/gpcheckx/README.md

-The main motivation to write gpcheckx was to enable kbmag to compute the automaticity and hyperbolicity of the groups 3572 and h93.
+The main motivation to write gpcheckx was to enable kbmag to compute the automaticity and hyperbolicity of the groups 3572 and h93 within a matter of hours rather than days or even weeks!

 These are defined by text files 3572, h93 containing